harryho/db-samples/README.md

-Northwind sample database for other databases except MS Sql Server
+Northwind sample database for MySql, PostgresQL
 ====

-This project is inspired by [Microsoft Sample Databases](https://github.com/Microsoft/sql-server-samples), but it only targets other databases.
+This project is inspired by [Microsoft Sample Databases](https://github.com/Microsoft/sql-server-samples), but it only targets other databases, such as MySql, PostgresQL, etc.

 This folder contains scripts to create and load the Northwind sample databases.